 Protests also surrounded the death of Breonna Taylor, an EMT in Louisville, Kentucky, after police officers executing a no-knock warrant used a battering ram to enter her apartment after midnight.
-The officers believed that a suspected drug dealer, who had already been located by police elsewhere in the city, had used Taylor's apartment to receive mail and store drugs and drug money.
-There is a dispute whether the police did identify themselves before entering the apartment, but Taylor was shot at least eight times when the officers responded to a shot fired by her boyfriend, Kenneth Walker, who said the couple was in bed and he mistook the police for intruders.
+The officers believed that a suspected drug dealer, who had already been located by police elsewhere in the city, had used Taylor's apartment to receive mail and to store drugs and drug money.
+There is a dispute whether the police did identify themselves before entering the apartment, but Taylor was shot six times when the officers responded to a shot fired by her boyfriend, Kenneth Walker, who said the couple was in bed and he mistook the police for intruders.
 Walker was initially charged with attempted murder of a police officer, but the charge was dropped pending additional investigation.
 No drugs were found in Taylor's apartment.
-One officer has been fired and the other two placed on administrative leave, and the FBI is investigating the case.
+A grand jury indicted Brett Hankinson, who shot into a neighbor's apartment, but declined to charge any of the officers in connection with Taylor's death.
+Hankinson and Myles Cosgrove, who fired the shots that killed Taylor, were fired by the police department, as was Joshua Jaynes, for claiming in the search warrant application that he had verified with postal employees that the suspected dealer had received mail at Taylor's apartment.
+The officers are appealing their termination.
+In the wake of Taylor's death, the city banned no-knock warrants and settled a civil suit with her mother for \$12 million, and the FBI is investigating the case.
 See Richard A. Oppel Jr. & Derrick Bryson Taylor, Here's What You Need to Know About Breonna Taylor's Death, N.Y.
-TIMES, June 28, 2020.
+TIMES, June 28, 2020; Malachy Browne et al., How the Police Killed Breonna Taylor, N.Y.
+TIMES, Dec.
+31, 2020, at A11; Tessa Duvall, Fired Detective Seeks Return, COURIER-JOURNAL (Louisville), June 4, 2021, at A1.

-In response to these recent deaths, reform legislation was introduced in Congress in June of 2020.
-The Justice in Policing Act of 2020, H.R.
-7120, would ban chokeholds and carotid holds, require police to use de-escalation tactics before resorting to deadly force, and permit deadly force only when necessary to prevent death or serious bodily harm.
+In response to these recent deaths, reform legislation was introduced in Congress in June of 2020 and then again in the new Congress.
+The George Floyd Justice in Policing Act of 2021, H.R.
+1280, would ban chokeholds and carotid holds, require police to use de-escalation tactics before resorting to deadly force, and permit deadly force only when necessary to prevent death or serious bodily harm.
 The bill would also, among other things, require body cameras, prohibit discriminatory profiling, mandate police training, require data collection on all investigatory activities, ban no-knock warrants, limit the transfer of military equipment to state and local police, prevent law enforcement officials from using the qualified immunity defense in federal civil rights suits, and create a federal registry of police misconduct complaints and disciplinary records.
-The House has passed the bill, but it is stalled in the Senate.
-See Nicholas Fandos, Democrats to Propose Broad Bill to Target Police Misconduct and Racial Bias, N.Y.
-TIMES, June 23, 2020; Lisa Mascaro, Congress Split on Policing Changes, CHI.
-TRIB., June 26, 2020, at C9.
+The House passed the bill, and a bipartisan group of Senators is seeking to forge a compromise on the legislation.
+See Catie Edmondson & Nicholas Fandos, Congress, Buoyed by the Floyd Verdict, Resurrects Its Bid to Overhaul Policing, N.Y.
+TIMES, Apr.
+22, 2021, at A15.
+In addition, at least 17 states have enacted legislation, almost all in the year following George Floyd's death, to ban or restrict the use of chokeholds.
+See Farnoush Amiri et al., Floyd Killing Prompts Some States to Limit or Ban Chokeholds, AP NEWS (May 23, 2021), https://apnews.com/article/george-floyd-business-police-reform-death-of-george-floyd-government-and-politics-d706e72d068ee4898878415565b4e49a.